sebelga/nsql-cache-datastore/README.md

 As you can see, once you have initialized the cache you don't need to worry too much about it.
 You use the @google-cloud/datastore API the exact same way.

-It is **important to note** that if you do a _batch_ fetch of entities keys, nsql-cache will first look into the cache for the keys and it will _only_ fetch from the Datastore **the keys not found in the cache**.
+One **important feature** to highlight is that when you do a _batch_ fetch of entities keys, nsql-cache will first look into the cache for the keys and it will _only_ go and fetch from the Datastore **the keys not in the cache**.

 ```js
 const key1 = datastore.key(['User1', 123]); // in cache